-Hodgkin's is a type of cancer that affects part of the immune system (lymph system).
+Hodgkin lymphoma is a type of cancer that affects part of the immune system (lymph system).
 Cells normally found in the lymph nodes and spleen can increase in number and collect in areas where they cause problems.
-Hodgkin's, also called Hodgkin's lymphoma, is not contagious and is not caused by an injury.
+Hodgkin lymphoma is not contagious and is not caused by an injury.

-Treatment for Hodgkin's depends on the stage of the lymphoma and what type of lymphoma you have.
+Treatment for Hodgkin lymphoma depends on the stage of the lymphoma and what type of lymphoma you have.
 It is usually treated with medicines called chemotherapy.
 You may also need radiation treatments or a procedure called a bone marrow transplant.
+Or you may have targeted therapy.
 Your doctor will talk to you about what kind of treatment may be best for you.

 When you find out that you have cancer, you may feel many emotions and may need some help coping.
 Seek out family, friends, and counsellors for support.
 You also can do things at home to make yourself feel better while you go through treatment.
 Call the Canadian Cancer Society (1-888-939-3333) or visit its website at www.cancer.ca for more information.

 Follow-up care is a key part of your treatment and safety.
 Be sure to make and go to all appointments, and call your doctor or nurse call line if you are having problems.
 It's also a good idea to know your test results and keep a list of the medicines you take.

 Call 911 anytime you think you may need emergency care.
 For example, call if: